Competencies

 The procedure is the same as for the boards of appeal (R109(1) EPC).

-However, the procedure before the Enlarged Board is a simplified procedure, and certain time limits may be shortened (R109(1) EPC together with R132(2) EPC).
+However, the procedure before the enlarged board is a simplified procedure and some time limits may be shortened (R109(1) EPC together with R132(2) EPC).

-The petitioner may be summoned to oral proceedings if requested or ex officio.
-The summons period may be shorter than the minimum 2 months (R109(1) EPC together with R115(1) EPC).
+The petitioner may be summoned to an oral procedure if requested or ex officio.
+The summons period may be shorter than the 2 months minimum (R109(1) EPC together with R115(1) EPC).

 Decision

-• sets aside the decision of the board of appeal;
+• shall set aside the decision of the Board of Appeal;

-• orders the reimbursement of the review fee (R110 EPC) if the proceedings are reopened before the boards of appeal.
+• shall order the reimbursement of the petition fee (R110 EPC) if the proceedings are reopened before the Boards of Appeal.

-A replacement of the members of the board of appeal who participated in the decision set aside may be ordered.
-Exceptionally, it may also request that the case be handled by another board of appeal.
+A replacement of the members of the Board of Appeal who participated in the decision set aside may be ordered.
+It may also request, exceptionally, that the case be dealt with by another Board of Appeal.

-The rejection of the request is not subject to appeal (A106 EPC).
+The rejection of the petition is not subject to appeal (A106 EPC).

-It may happen that a due date has not been paid between the decision of the board of appeal and the corresponding review decision.
+It may happen that a deadline has not been paid between the decision of the Board of Appeal and the corresponding review decision.

-In this case, it is necessary to pay these annual fees according to the principle detailed (R51(5) a) EPC and R51(5) b) EPC) in the following figure:
+In this case, it is necessary to pay these annuities according to the principle detailed (R51(5) a) EPC and R51(5) b) EPC) in the following figure:

 taxeannuellerevision

-If, between the appeal decision and the review decision, a third party has in good faith begun serious preparations for the purpose of exploiting the subject-matter of the patent (A112a(6) EPC), that party shall be granted a free license:
+If, between the appeal decision and the review decision, a third party has in good faith commenced serious preparations for the purpose of exploiting the subject matter of the patent (A112bis(6) EPC), they shall be granted a free license: